|About this course:|

 As a student of The Open University, you should be aware of the content of the Module Regulations and the Student Regulations which are available on our Essential documents website.

-Block 5 of the course includes the study of the DVD of Fritz Lang’s silent film Metropolis.
+Block 5 of the module includes the study of the DVD of Fritz Lang’s silent film Metropolis.
 Students with a visual impairment will find this text challenging.
-However, fulfilment of the course’s learning outcomes and assessment will not be dependent on study of this text as it will be possible to focus on alternative texts in Block 5.
+However, fulfilment of the module’s learning outcomes and assessment will not be dependent on study of this text as it will be possible to focus on alternative texts in Block 5.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including: